jackofalllanguages/jackofalllanguages.github.io/_posts/2017-03-29-A-Learners-Phonetic-Alphabet.md

 ---
 layout: single
 author_profile: false
 excerpt: English is not phonetic and the International Phonetic Alphabet is hard to learn and hard for language learners to type.
-Here is an alternative for language learners\: the Learners Phonetic Alphabet.
+Here is an alternative for language learners - the Learners Phonetic Alphabet.
 categories: english resources
 ---